openethereum/openethereum.github.io/The-Foundations-of-a-Crypto-Legal-Framework.md

 ### Data + Assets
 - **Asset Classification** The simplest combination of data and assets, this would just be data attached to assets to express attributes, perhaps in a structured fashion.
+- **Insurance** A kind of escrow service where assets are dispersed after a period of time depending a particular data series.
+The initial applications of this will see the data series coming from e.g. weather reports, but we can imagine it combined with Identity for having insurance against theft through authorised police reports.
+A special type of insurance is the contract-for-difference, where you're insuring the value of the value of an asset against another.
+CFDs form a very useful financial instrument, potentially an simple way of implementing a Pegged Currency.
 - **Pegged Currency** Through the combination of the primitives of a data-feed and an asset class, we can create an economic model of a currency which tracks a real-world value feed, such as the US Dollar.
 There are several possible ways of implementing this including through CFD-shares and so called "stable/volatile-coin" dualisms.
+- **Gaming** Insurance where the incoming data is a random series morphed to have the risk characteristics the party(-ies) choose.

 ### Assets + Identity
 - **Certification** Through attaching a particular non-ownership relationship between an identity and an asset, we can synthesise the notion of certification.
 The essential meaning is that while identity X (e.g. "Organic") does not own asset-class Y (e.g. coffee beans in my shipment) it associates its intrinsic notion with it, labelling my shipment of coffee beans as having been grown organically.